lexach91/US-accidents/README.md

     ![Loading screen](assets/documentation/load-screen-with-error.png)

-    - Error message appears on the loading screen if there was some error during fetching the data
+    - Error message would appear on the loading screen if there were some errors while fetching the data

 ---